activescott/agentmarkdown/README.md

 ## Customize & Extend with Plugins

 To customize how the markdown is generated or add support for new elements, implement the `LayoutPlugin` interface to handle a particular HTML element.
-The `LayoutPlugin` is defined as follows:
+The `LayoutPlugin` interface is defined as follows:

 ```TypeScript
 export interface LayoutPlugin {